 In recent years, new technologies and systems have been developed to help the elderly lead more independent lives.
 Some of these were discussed in various “Aging in Place” events around the country.
 You can read more about some of the technologies there have been discussed here in this Senior Medical Monitoring Technologies For Independent Living post.

-Disclosure: This site participates in various affiliate advertising programs, whereby we will be paid advertising fees by linking to various online marketplaces or sites.
+Disclosure: This site participates in various affiliate advertising programs, whereby we will be paid advertising fees for referring sales.